Paul d'Espagnat

 La Piste (Les Belles Images, 8-1-1925)

-Paul d'Espagnat is one of the French comics artists from the early 20th century.
-His first work appeared in L'Imagier from 1894, and soon his drawings were featured in Frou-Frou, Le Pêle-Mêle and Bon Vivant.
+Paul d'Espagnat's first work appeared in L'Imagier from 1894 on, and soon his drawings were featured in Frou-Frou, Le Pêle-Mêle and Bon Vivant.
 Using several pseudonyms, such as S-Pania, I-Béric and Béric, to sign his work, d'Espagnat drew for numerous publications of the publishing house Arthème Fayard, such as La Jeunesse Illustrée (1903-35) and Les Belles Images (1904-36).

 Boxe et Hymen, by Paul d'Espagnat

-For La Jeunesse Illustrée, he created among others 'Boxe et Hymen' in 1908.
+For La Jeunesse Illustrée, d'Espagnat created, among others, 'Boxe et Hymen' in 1908.
 He was art director of Les Belles Images for a while, and he drew 'Le Secret de la Maison Jaune' in L'As in 1937.
 He created several comical strips in Fillette, such as 'Les Galéjades d'Olivette de Marseille' (1939-40) and 'Mademoiselle Risquetout' (1940-41).

 Bedgood Tournera chez Charlot (Les Belles Images, 13-11-1924)

-D'Espagnat was one of the first comic artists that experimented with the use of text balloons.
-Some of his works featured characters with disproportional heads, a heritage of French caricaturists from the turn of the Century, like Caran d'Ache, Tybalt and Raymond Tournon.
+D'Espagnat was one of the first comic artists who experimented with speech balloons.
+Some of his works featured characters with disproportional heads, a heritage of French caricaturists from the turn of the 19th into the 20th entury, like Caran d'Ache, Tybalt and Raymond Tournon.
 Other works had a more Art Deco style, with silhouette characters, like in 'Pages de Gloire Française et d'Humour', based on the memoires of General Marbot and published in France-Soir Jeudi.

 Le Pion, by Paul d'Espagnat